CynicDog/db2-lab-for-data-engineering/administration/README.md

 </details>

-## 5\.
-Backup and Recovery
+## 5.\ Backup and Recovery

-Knowing the backup and recovery procedures is essential for data integrity.
-A failed ETL job could lead to data corruption, and a backup is often the last resort for recovery.
+Knowing the backup and recovery procedures is essential for **data integrity**.
+ETL processes often modify large amounts of data, and a failed job could lead to data corruption.
+Understanding how to safely backup and restore a database is crucial for a DBA or ETL engineer.

-### Backup Command
+### Full Database Backup

 You can perform a full database backup using the `db2 backup` command.
-This is an operation that requires an exclusive database connection, which means all other connections must be terminated.
-While a DBA typically performs this, understanding the complete process is crucial.
+A **backup requires an exclusive database connection**, so all other connections must be terminated.

 #### Step 1: Force all applications off the database

-Before you can back up the database, you must ensure there are no active connections.
-The `deactivate` command might not be sufficient, so you should forcefully disconnect any remaining applications.

 ```bash
 db2 force applications all
 ```

+* This disconnects all active users from the database to ensure a clean backup.

 #### Step 2: Deactivate the database

-After forcing connections off, you need to deactivate the database instance.
-This command shuts down the database gracefully, ensuring a clean state for the backup.

 ```bash
 db2 deactivate db SAMPLE
 ```

+* Shuts down the database gracefully for backup.

 #### Step 3: Run the backup command

-Once the database is inactive and all connections are terminated, you can run the `backup` command.
-You must specify a valid and accessible directory for the backup image.
-The command below uses the corrected path from your successful operation.

 ```bash
 db2 backup db SAMPLE to /database/config/db2inst1/backup/
 ```

-If the command is successful, you will receive a message similar to:
+* Replace the path with a valid directory inside the container.
+* The output will show a **timestamp** identifying the backup image:

 ```
 Backup successful.
 The timestamp for this backup image is : 20250830063440
 ```

-This timestamp is a unique identifier for the backup file.

-### Recovery Command

-If data corruption occurs, a DBA can use the backup image to restore the database to a consistent state.
+### Restore Database from Backup

+If the database is corrupted or you need to roll back, restore it using:

 ```bash
 db2 restore db SAMPLE from /database/config/db2inst1/backup/
 ```

+* DB2 will prompt you if you are restoring over an existing database.
+* Once confirmed, the database will be restored to the state of the backup image.

 <details><summary>Examples</summary>